 Excellence does not Mean Perfection

-“Excellence is an art won by training and habituation,” Aristotle wrote.
-In other words, when we do the right things, we can achieve the virtue of excellence, and it then becomes a habit.
-Paying close attention to the most important things to us may force us to make some challenging but critical decisions. .
+"Excellence is an art won by training and habituation," Aristotle wrote.
+In other words, when we do the right things, we can achieve the virtue of excellence, which becomes a habit.
+Paying close attention to the most important things may force us to make challenging but critical decisions.
 Excellence is a way of life that involves strong emotional intelligence, focus, passion, and energy.
-Our journey towards excellence can be challenging but will progress quickly when we make the effort to develop habits that allow us to thrive.
+Our journey towards excellence can be challenging, but we will progress much quicker when we try to develop habits that allow us to thrive.

 Excellence is not perfection.
-We are fallible human beings who make mistakes and take the odd wrong turn along the way.
-But if we pause long enough each day to prioritize what’s important to us, we’ve cleared the path ahead for progress and the next step towards excellence.
+We are fallible humans who make mistakes and take the odd wrong turn along the way.
+But if we pause long enough each day to prioritize what's important to us, we've cleared the path ahead for progress and the next step toward excellence.
 If you are motivated to change your focus from perfection to excellence, you may want to consider strengthening your emotional intelligence.
-Marshall Connects offers Emotional Intelligence Assessments and Coaching and numerous blogs to enhance skill development in all areas, including self-management techniques like successfully regulating your emotions to improve your life and overall productivity.
+I write about the downfalls of being a perfectionist in my book, The Power of Emotion.
+Marshall Connects offers Emotional Intelligence Assessments and Coaching and numerous blogs to enhance skill development.

 More Motivational Reads Here »